Neonsy/ScheduleOneInsights/Markdown/README.md

 ScheduleOneInsights is a fan-made project designed to enhance your [Schedule One](https://www.scheduleonegame.com) gaming experience.
 Whether you're a casual player enjoying the silliness or a strategic mastermind optimizing your production chain, this toolkit provides everything you need to excel.

-> [!NOTE]
-> This project is currently under active development.
-Features are being added regularly!

 > [!TIP]
 > Check out the [Roadmap](#-roadmap) to see what's coming next!